gmalmquist/unix-config/installs/manjaro-razer-blade.md

-Bind window management keys mirroring my moom setup, by opening the `System Settings` menu, and adding new custom shortcuts at `Shortcuts > Custum Shortcuts`.
+Bind window management keys mirroring my moom setup, by opening the `System Settings` menu, and adding new custom shortcuts at `Shortcuts > Custom Shortcuts`.
 I put the shortcuts in a new group called "Goom".

 ### Bind CTRL 1, 2, 3 to vertical thirds